 It was with “more” in mind that when a local provider spoke to them about touring the James R. Gage Center for Gait and Motion Analysis at Gillette Children’s Specialty Healthcare, the Slinkard family began looking into care sites outside of Arkansas.

 An Out-of-State Solution

-“We researched the best treatment centers for cerebral palsy in the country,” says Slinkard.
+“We researched the best treatment centers for cerebral palsy in the country,” Susan says.
 “Ultimately, it came down to Gillette and a hospital in St. Louis.
 Our neurodevelopmental pediatrician was familiar with Gillette and strongly advised we go there because of their comprehensive, multidisciplinary approach.”

 Sophia had her first appointment at Gillette in April of 2013.
-As Slinkard will tell you, this approach was on full display from the beginning.
+As Susan will tell you, this approach was on full display from the beginning.

-“I think we saw at least six different doctors and therapists,” says Slinkard.
+“I think we saw at least six different doctors and therapists,” Susan recalls.
 “In that single visit, they explained more about Sophia than we had ever known.
 It was both strange and comforting to have that many people focused on your child.”

-“At Gillette we prefer to evaluate patients as a team, and that directs the way we proceed with our patients' care,” says Ward.
+“At Gillette we prefer to evaluate patients as a team, and that directs the way we proceed with our patient's care,” Ward says.
 “Here, we treat children who have cerebral palsy every day; we know their needs well.
 The parents and family are an integral part of the decision process, so rather than split up a number of individual appointments, we get everyone in the same room and on the same page.”

 After Sophia’s initial visit, her team put together a comprehensive treatment plan that included Botulinum Toxin and Phenol injections, serial casting, and several other treatment options that the family had not been offered in the past.
 Sophia’s doctors were hopeful that these procedures would mitigate Sophia’s spasticity and allow her greater ease when walking.